JonLysons/JonLysons/README.md

 ## Hi there 👋

-I'm Jon and I work at a production journalist and content editor in the 🇬🇧.
+I'm Jon and I work as a production editor, data journalist and content editor in the 🇬🇧.

 I'm also a self-taught data analyst and data journalist.